 The 2020 CLIF KIDS CLASS is made possible by CLIF makers of Clif Bar and other healthy energy foods.
 This class is for racers that will turn 12 years old and younger during 2020.
 The CLIF KIDS CLASS will have their own championship and prizing from CLIF for the top racers at every Enduro and DH event.
-But here’s the big news the class will race for free thanks to the MAXXIS ESC, CLIF and the venues.
+But here’s the big news the class participants will receive a free race entry and a free race day lift pass if applicable, thanks to the MAXXIS ESC, CLIF and the venue.

-All racers must have their parents sign the waivers and the racers will sign in at registration.
+All racers must have their parents sign a Maxxis ESC and a venue waiver at our onsite registration.
 For Pre-Registered CLIF KIDS CLASS Racers there will be no registration fee or lift ticket fee for race day.
 We all really want to grow our sport and feel this is a great way to get the kids started.

 We will be charging the same $10 late fee for onsite registrations and Saturday Lift passes at lift assisted venues are not included, however they can be purchased online or onsite for a $30 discounted rate.

-This class will do the same DH tracks as the pros, go arounds for features will be available.
+This class will race the same DH tracks as the pros, go arounds for features will be available.
 In the Enduro races this class will compete on one less race segment.